m-faizananwar/github-Demo/README.md

 # github-Demo
 This is my first repository.<br>
-Author - Luther Martin King
+Author - Luther Martin King And Jerome K Jerome